 Better Data

-Better accounting makes better data.
 In order to manage assets, we need proper data.

 “What is not measured does not count”.
 This means we have to first of all find all the publicly owned real and operational assets and in order to understand their potential market value, since the accounting systems of most governments do not produce current and reliable information on assets and their value.